n2k/dockpeek/README.md

 <br>
 <br>

 **Dockpeek** is a lightweight, self-hosted Docker dashboard that allows you to view and access exposed container ports with a clean, click-to-access interface.
 It supports both local Docker sockets and remote hosts via `socket-proxy`, making it easy to manage multiple Docker environments from a single place.
+Additionally, Dockpeek includes built-in **image update checking**, so you can easily see if newer versions of your container images are available.

 ### Key Features